elrypto/nextjs-redux-tailwind-template/README.md

 `yarn cdev` or `npm run cdev`

-which launches next in dev mode with concurrently which at the same time launches tsc (which also does type checking)
+which launches next in dev mode with concurrently which at the same time launches tsc (typescript type checker in watch mode)